kaosf/dotfiles/README.md

 git clone https://bitbucket.org/kaosf/dotfiles.git # read only
 ```

-Move to dotfiles directory and run setup.sh.
-Then the symbolic links are generated.
+Go to `dotfiles` directory and execute `setup.sh`, and then the symbolic links will be generated.

 ```
 cd dotfiles